Bathing water quality - Seawater

 Water quality at Southwick can be affected by the River Adur that enters the sea west of the bathing water at Shoreham Harbour, particularly after rainfall.
 A power plant outfall discharges cooling water to the east of the beach and there are a number of other industrial off-shore outfalls along this section of coast.
 None of these are known to affect bathing water quality at Southwick.

-- Southwick bathing water quality results - on the Environment Agency website
+- Southwick bathing water profile (water quality results and maps) - on the Environment Agency website

 Select another site or Back to top